laserpants/elm-burrito-update/README.md

 1. Only `Document` is imported from the `Browser` module.
 2. Import `document` from `Burrito.Update.Browser` instead.
 3. Import (for now) `Update` from `Burrito.Update`.
-4. In `init`, Instead of the usual tuple, we return `Update Model Msg a`.
+4. In `init`, instead of the usual tuple, we return `Update Model Msg a`.
 5. The return type of `update` is also `Update Model Msg a`.
 6. Finally, the `main` function looks like in the original program, but note that `document` here refers to `Burrito.Update.Browser.document`.